networktocode/yangify/README.md

 **Step 5**

-Lanunch a browser and navigate to the following URL:
+Launch a browser and navigate to the following URL:

 ```
 http://127.0.0.1:8888
 ```

 You will find all of the notebooks in `docs/tutorials` and also `docs/tutorials/parsing-quickstart`.

 These same notebooks can be viewed without being interactive in the Read the Docs.